|

 Cook, MBE and her world-renowned girls choir, Cantamus.
 Cheryl

-sang with Cantamus for seven years and has very fond memories and
+sang with Cantamus for five years and has very fond memories and

 several extremely interesting stories of those formative years - performing in international competitions in Poland, Switzerland,